vallabkaranam/hot-dogs/README.md

 # Hot Dogs

 ## Project Overview
 Developed a single page view application using React featuring over hundreds of pictures of dogs of all different breeds.
 The user can also filter by breed, as well as save to a list of favorites to be viewed in a separate page (feature under construction).
 All application components are usable across modern desktop, tablet, and phone browsers.
+View the application at: https://hot-dogs21.herokuapp.com/.

 ## Functionalities
 A dropdown of breeds is provided which is set to 'all breeds' by default and can be changed to filter by any breed.